microsoft/Windows-driver-samples/README.md

 [WDF driver development guide](http://go.microsoft.com/fwlink/p/?LinkId=524489 "WDF driver development guide")

 ### Samples
 Use the samples in this repo to guide your Windows driver development.
-Whether you’re just getting started or porting an older driver to the newest version of Windows, code samples are valuable guides on how to write drivers.
+Whether you're just getting started or porting an older driver to the newest version of Windows, code samples are valuable guides on how to write drivers.

 ### Build your first driver
 If you're writing your first driver, use these exercises to get started.
 Each exercise is independent of the others, so you can do them in any order.